 What do you hope to pass on to your daughter?

 A love for animals and the environment, and to always be kind without being a pushover.
 I hope to teach her that you can be kind, tough and fair at the same time.
 I want her to never doubt that she is loved by me and my husband, and so that she dares to throw herself into the world full of curiosity and a yearning for discovery, with the knowledge that there is always support from us when she needs it.

 What’s at the top of your wish list?

-That Saga-Lo gets to grow up healthy in a safe environment where she can develop into the person she is meant to be.
+That Saga-Lo can grow up healthy in a safe environment where she can develop into exactly who she is.
 Everything else is just a bonus!